kaprakashr/effortless/README.md

 Use Case
 --------
-  IXIA/SPIRENT/TREX takes hours to install and no FREE
-  (1) 90% of your traffic combinations made possible
+  IXIA/SPIRENT/TREX takes hours to install and NOT FREE :-) (1) 90% of your traffic combinations made possible
       (a) create your own traffic streams without spending 1-min for GUI dependencies (2) automate the traffic generation within few minutes!